-- Net assets without donor restrictions are not subject to donor-imposed restrictions even though their use may be limited in other respects such as by contract or board designation. - Net assets with donor restrictions are subject to donor-imposed restrictions.
+• Net assets without donor restrictions are not subject to donor-imposed restrictions even though their use may be limited in other respects such as by contract or board designation.

+• Net assets with donor restrictions are subject to donor-imposed restrictions.
 Restrictions may be temporary in nature, such as those that will be met by the passage of time or use for a purpose specified by the donor, or may be perpetual in nature, where the donor stipulates that resources be maintained in perpetuity.
 Net assets are released from restrictions when the stipulated time has elapsed, or purpose has been fulfilled, or both.
 Contributions of long-lived assets and of assets restricted for acquisition of long-lived assets are released when those assets are placed in service.
 Donor-restricted endowment earnings are released when those earnings are appropriated in accordance with spending policies and are used for the stipulated purpose.

-Grants and contributions are recognized as revenue at fair value when an unconditional commitment is received from the donor.
-Contributions received with donor stipulations that limit their use are classified as restricted support.
-Conditional contributions are recognized in the same manner when the conditions are substantially met.
+Grants and contributions are recognized at fair value when an unconditional commitment is received from the donor.
+Contributions received with donor stipulations that limit their use are classified in net assets with donor restrictions.
+Contributions received with donor stipulations that limit their use are recorded without donor restriction if the restriction and condition are met in the same period.